matthewpmurphy/udacity-dand-data-visualization/README.md

 - I changed the legend to a horizontal one at the top right.
 I find that less distracting.
 - Formatted percentages along the Y axis to remove unnecessary zeroes
 - I updated the tooltip variable names
+- I increased the font size of the tooltips
+- I increased the legend size

 You can see the final version at `index.html` or by looking at the image below: